coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 ### Initial support for x86_64

-The x86_64 code support has been revived and enabled for qemu.
+The x86_64 code support has been revived and enabled for QEMU.
 While it started as PoC and the only supported platform is an emulator, there's interest in enabling additional platforms.
 It would allow to access more than 4GiB of memory at runtime and possibly brings optimised code for faster execution times.